 is a generalized divisor sum.
 The precise statement can be found in Lemma~\ref{lm:low_amp_eis} below.
 The upshot of this result is that it enables us to choose a significantly shorter amplifier.
-However, it relies on extended zero free regions for Hecke $L$-functions.
-To the best of our knowledge such zero free regions do not yet exists in full uniformity.
-This is the reason for several technical assumptions on $L$, $\chi_1$, $\chi_2$, $r$ and $t$ in \eqref{eq:rough_statement_div_s} which ultimately yield to the caveat
+However, it relies on extended zero-free regions for Hecke $L$-functions.
+To the best of our knowledge such zero-free regions do not yet exists in full uniformity.
+This is the reason for several technical assumptions on $L$, $\chi_1$, $\chi_2$, $r$ and $t$ in \eqref{eq:rough_statement_div_s} which ultimately lead to the caveat

 In several special cases these assumptions may be relaxed, but we do not know how to get rid of them in general.